 Priests are one of the most unique classes in World of Warcraft.
-Whether you want to play a character with powerful shadow magic or save your allies as an ethereal healer, there’ll be a Priest spec to suit you.
+Whether you want to play as an ethereal Healer or a shadow-drenched DPS, there’ll be a Priest spec to suit you.

-There are Priest specs that suit some areas of the game more than others.
-To help you pick out the best Priest specialization in World of Warcraft I’ve put together this quick guide, looking at how the different specs can shine.
+There are Priest specs that suit some areas of the game better than others.
+To help you pick out the best Priest specialization in World of Warcraft I’ve put together this quick guide, looking at how the different specializations can shine.

 Of course, the most important thing to consider when picking out the best Priest spec is whether you actually enjoy playing it or not.
 No matter how viable Discipline Priest is, for example, there’s no point in making one if you dislike how complex the rotation is.

-Here’s my guide to picking the best Priest spec in Dragonflight.
+Here’s a complete guide to picking the best Priest spec in Dragonflight.

 Best Priest Spec for Solo Leveling

 If you’re unfamiliar with the Priest class, it’s quite a varied one.
-Unlike other ranged options like the various Mage specs, there are two healing specs and a ranged damage class.
-To get the most out of this class, it’s worth being open to doing both DPS and healing.
+Unlike other ranged classes like the various types of Mage, the Priest class has two Healer specs and a ranged DPS spec.

-The spec that I would recommend picking for solo leveling is Shadow Priest.
-This is the main DPS spec for Priests, and it offers a lot of versatility.
-The standard Priest talent tree gives Shadow Priests a decent range of tools to heal themselves up with, too.
+The best spec to pick up for solo leveling is Shadow Priest.
+This is the only DPS spec for Priests, and it offers a lot of versatility.
+The standard Priest talent tree gives Shadow Priests a decent range of tools to heal themselves up with, which works nicely alongside the potent damage options that Shadow Priests have.

 One of the main abilities that makes Shadow Priests viable for quick and easy solo leveling is the combination of moves like Devouring Plague and Mental Fortitude.

 Devouring Plague is a DoT ability that heals you for half of the damage done, and Mental Fortitude boosts how effective it is.
-This is very useful for taking on tricky quests and mobs, and preventing how much time you need to spend healing yourself, too.
+This is very useful for taking on tricky quests and mobs, and reduces the amount of time you need to spend healing yourself, too.

 Mind Sear is another incredibly effective move for tackling large groups of mobs while leveling.
 It’s an AoE move that targets multiple mobs, helping you speed things up when doing fetch quests or kill quests.
 It’s also useful in PVE settings.